emarsden/pssh-box-rs/README.md

 for Widevine PSSH data into Rust structs.
 This happens in the `build.rs` file.

 The default configuration of this crate depends on the `protobuf-src` crate to build a vendored version of the protoc compiler.
+This requires a working C++ compiler and autoconf support.
+To build on Windows, the simplest solution seems to be the UCRT64 environment of [MSYS2](https://www.msys2.org/); see our GitHub continuous integration workflow for one recipe that works.
 Disable the default feature `vendored-protoc` to use a locally installed protoc compiler instead (from Debian package `protobuf-compiler`, for example).

 ## License